Ambrosys/os-matcher/docs/content/Matching/Algorithms/3-BacktrackRouter.rst

 it is able to go back to previous sampling points in history (up to the configured maximum, :ref:`maxCandidateBacktrackingDistance <router_filter_configuration>`) and re-route from other candidates.
 That means it tries out other routes that were not considered optimal in the first place.

-If it is able to route farther, the backtracking is considered successfull and it continues as usual.
+If it is able to route farther, the backtracking is considered successful and it continues as usual.
 It then may start a new backtracking session, if necessary.

-When backtracking is not successfull, the router returns the route before the last backtracking session has begun.
+When backtracking is not successful, the router returns the route before the last backtracking session has begun.

 Example